nditech/demgames/README.md

   By default, your browser will likely block the application from communicating with the express server.
 To avoid this, start chrome without security enabled by entering the following command in your terminal `google-chrome --disable-web-security --user-data-dir="/tmp/chrome_tmp"`, or download a CORS extension for your browser (such as https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en)

+To edit data for the local deployment, edit the file `data/Module/moduleData.json`.
+Note that you will have to re-run `nodemon server/server.js` while running `npm start` to load the new content.
+(If the new content is not displaying, check [troubleshooting](#debugging-and-troubleshooting) below).

 ### Deployment to AWS

 Before deploying, if you have been made changes to the code, run `npm run build` (after having previously run `npm install`) in order to update the code in the directory `dist/`.
-If you have made changes to the game data in `data/Module/moduleData.json`, run `nodemon server/server.js` and select and copy the contents displayed on the webpage at `http://localhost:9000/api/game` to replace the contents of `dist/moduleData.json`
+If you have made changes to the game data in `data/Module/moduleData.json`, run `nodemon server/server.js`.
+In your browser, go to `http://localhost:9000/api/game` and select and copy the contents displayed.
+Clear the contents of the file `dist/moduleData.json` and paste in the copied content.

 To deploy to AWS, follow the steps below: